EdwardLab/flyos/README.md

 This repository contains essential files and source code, excluding third-party code and binary applications.

 ## FlyOS 3.0 is Under Development!
 Stay Tuned!
+(Now you can experience it in beta preview, Install via FlyOS Installer)

 ### The FlyOS Project by DigitalPlat.org